-Table 45.
+Table 43.
 System Setup options-Security menu

-Security TPM 2.0 Security Trusted Platform Module (TPM) is a security device that stores computergenerated keys for encryption and features such as BitLocker, Virtual Secure Mode, remote Attestation.
+Security TPM 2.0 Security Trusted Platform Module (TPM) is a security device that stores computer- generated keys for encryption and features such as BitLocker, Virtual Secure Mode, remote Attestation.
 By default, the TPM 2.0 Security option is enabled.
 For additional security, Dell Technologies recommends keeping the Trusted Platform Module (TPM) enabled to allow these security technologies to fully function.
 TPM 2.0 Security On Enables or disables the TPM.
 By default, the TPM 2.0 Securty On option is enabled.
-For additional security, Dell Technologies recommends keeping TPM enabled to allow these security technologies to fully function. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+For additional security, Dell Technologies recommends keeping TPM enabled to allow these security technologies to fully function.
+NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Attestation Enable The Attestation Enable option controls the endorsement hierarchy of TPM.
 Disabling the Attestation Enable option prevents TPM from being used to digitally sign certificates.
 By default, the Attestation Enable option is enabled.
 For additional security, Dell Technologies recommends keeping the Attestation Enable option enabled.
 NOTE: When disabled, this feature may cause compatibility issues or loss of functionality in some operating systems.
+NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+Key Storage Enable The Key Storage Enable option controls the storage hierarchy of TPM, which is used to store digital keys.
+Disabling the Key Storage Enable option restricts the ability of TPM to store owner's data.
+By default, the Key Storage Enable option is enabled.
+For additional security, Dell Technologies recommends keeping the Key Storage Enable option enabled.
+NOTE: When disabled, this feature may cause compatibility issues or loss of functionality in some operating systems.
+NOTE: To view this option, enable Service options as described in View Service options.
+Clear When enabled, the Clear option clears information that is stored in the TPM after exiting the system's BIOS.
+This option returns to the disabled state when the computer restarts.

-Table 45.
+Table 43.
 System Setup options-Security menu (continued)